pittcsc/Documents/Constitution.md

 ## X) Associate Membership

 1. Policies regarding Associate Membership will follow the procedures laid out in Section VIII.
 Associate members may not vote, hold office nor serve in a formal leadership role.
 They may participate in organization meetings and activities.
 Pitt student membership shall comprise of at least 75% of the total membership at all times.
-2. Associate membership is comprised of students from neighboring universities and graduates that are interested in participating in the club's activitites.
+2. Associate membership is comprised of students from neighboring universities and graduates that are interested in participating in the club's activites.
 They will not be actively recruited, but are welcome to attend if interested.

 ## XI) Officers

 The organization shall have the following officers...

 1. President
-2. Vice president
+2. Vice President
 3. Business Manager
-4. Education chairperson
+4. Education Chairperson
 5. Project Chairperson
-6. Networking chairperson
+6. Networking Chairperson

 ## XII) Terms of Office